Mistaken40033/team_resource_rascals/README.md

 ## TEAM Resource Rascals

--Erica CSS
+- Erica CSS
--Yvonne - HTML
+- Yvonne - HTML
 - Austin - JS

 # Ideas

 Use "Google Search" for what we've learned in class from HTML/CSS/JS/JQUERY

+- Click on link will take us to resources to look at for (CSS, HTML, ETC.)
+- Multi Resourse link

 ## Resourses